3ls-it/openai-assistant/README.md

 # ChatGPT Assitant Client

   This is a command-line ChatGPT client.
-I put this together for personal use using bits and pieces from the example code provided by OpenAI's documentation.
+I put this together for personal, and it uses some bits and pieces from example code provided by OpenAI's documentation.
 https://platform.openai.com/docs